 You do not have to cover your hair or wear a hijab in Jordan.
 The only time you will be required to cover your hair will be when visiting a mosque.

-I would advise that you always carry a scarf or pashmina in your bag while in Amman.
-This comes in handy for sun protection too!
+Headscarves come in handy for sun protection too!
 There are a lot of women selling beautiful scarves in Amman, Petra, and Jerash.
-You can also support local women by purchasing a scarf in Jordan, rather than taking one from your home country.
+You will also be supporting local women by purchasing a scarf in Jordan, rather than taking one from your home country.

 Getting Around Jordan

 Unfortunately, Jordan is not an easy country to navigate as a solo female traveller.
 There are no trains, and buses run to an extremely limited schedule.

 Due to public transport limitations, the best options for navigating your way around Jordan are to either hire drivers and private cars to get you from A to B, or to rent your own car and self drive.
 The added headache is the fact that Jordan is quite expensive.
 I have broken down the different options below.

 Hiring a car is one of the best ways to explore Jordan independently.
 Roads in Jordan are modern and well-built.
 It is not difficult to navigate your way around the country as Jordan is small and there are essentially two main roads that extend along the length of the country – The Desert Highway and King’s Highway.
 Road signs in Jordan are in English as well as Arabic.